 AUTHORS AND SOURCES

-Many different renowned authors, and spiritual people fundamentally AGREE that MOLDAVITE is the Strongest Stone on our Planet that gives Psychic abilities, increases Intuition, strengthens Dreams, drives you towards your Soul mate.
-In general it is the Strongest Energetic Stone on Earth for Spiritual Transformation.
-MOLDAVITE as Stone of LOVE fundamentally changes Life which once again gain Sense and Objective and most importantly it connects you with the FATHER OF ALL INFINITY.
+Many different renowned authors and spiritual people fundamentally AGREE that MOLDAVITE is the Strongest Stone on our Planet that gives Psychic abilities, increases Intuition, strengthens Dreams, drives you towards your Soul mate.
+In general, it is the Strongest Energetic Stone on Earth for Spiritual Transformation.
+MOLDAVITE as Stone of LOVE fundamentally changes Life which once again gains Sense and Objective and most importantly it connects you with the FATHER OF ALL INFINITY.

 Margaret Ann Lembo

 Slovenian mystic Jakob Lorber (1800–1864) faithfully recorded the missing books of the Bible over a twenty-four-year period.
 Receiving all his inspirational information through the Inner Word, not through channeling, Lorber’s works include topics such as natural healing, geography, history, biology, and natural science, as well as the creation of the cosmos.
 He also recorded more spiritual information, such as the journey of a soul in the afterlife, our solar system, life on other planets.
 For those who are interested in true Christian Mysticism, all of Lorber’s writings provide a sound foundation upon which to build a spiritual ideology.